cseanburns/systems-librarianship/src/5c-basic-opac-admin.md

 > `grep $USER /etc/passwd` to do so.
 You'll see, for example, that your home
 > directory is listed there as well as your default shell, which is `bash`.

-The benefit with having Apache2 a user is that we can limit file permissions and ownership to this user.
+The benefit of Apache2 having a user is that we can limit file permissions and ownership to this user.

 The general guidelines for this are as follows: